jimthompson5802/gh_copilot/codex/generate_documentation/README.md

 * Generated documentation for program `generate_documentation.py` (file `documentation1a.txt`), for the most part, reflects the processing in the module.
 It misses describing a step and incorrectly describes the final step in the module.
   * Missing description of issuing a message at the start of the processing
   * Incorrectly describes the final step as, "the code prints a messaging the start and completion of the documetnation process".
 The correct description is "the code prints a message for completing the documentation process".

+* Generating markdown or html (`documentation4.md` and `documentation5.html`, respectively).
+Generates the same text.
+Able to take advantage of simple Markdown directives.
+However, html output is only raw text.
+More resarch is needed in this area.
+May need to utilize few shot learning techniques to get right formatting of output.